 To spark the permit process, download the Motorcycle Operator Manual (you may also download it in Spanish).
 Study the manual.
 In order to obtain a permit, you need to pass a written test based on information contained therein.

 - When you feel test-confident, visit any Driver License Center and submit a Motorcycle Learner's Permit application along with a $10 fee.

 - You will then be given a vision screening and a motorcycle knowledge (written) test.
 You do not need an appointment for this exam.

 - If you pass, you will immediately be issued a motorcycle learner's permit.

-Your motorcycle learner's permit is valid for one year.
-While holding it you must adhere to the following restrictions:
+Your motorcycle learner's permit is valid for 1 year.
+You are able to renew your permit 3 times within 5 years so you will have plenty of time to get ready for your test.
+While holding your permit you must adhere to the following restrictions:

 - No riding after dark.

 - No carrying a passenger other than an instructor properly licensed to operate a bike.